 There are also family-friendly games to play outdoors, like cornhole.
 We ate at two restaurants, and I let my grandson pick one, and I decided on the other.
 He chose Fork&Fire, where he had a “grown-up” meal of shrimp and scallops.
-The next night we ate at The Union Bear, that I decided for us.
+We ate at The Union Bear the next night, which I decided for us.
 The homemade mac & cheese he ordered was so big we took it back to the hotel and finished it up the next day.

 If you’re coming to Plano for more than a day to enjoy Granite Park, you’re steps away from the Hilton Plano Granite Park, where we stayed for two nights.
 It’s a hop, skip, and jump to The Boardwalk.
 And we especially loved walking around the water to get there.
 Legacy West shopping center is minutes away for some great shopping.